0LNetworkCommunity/libra-legacy-v6/README.md

 The smart-contract language of the platform is called Move.
 It is the most unique breakthrough of the team.
 This is a language that is designed to be extremely safe in adversarial environments, and for hurried, less experienced developers.
 It's a very ergonomic language, it's easy to approach it if you have even entry-level coding experience.
 In terms of safety it incorporates much from the Rust language concepts of "borrowing" memory.
 The compiler is pretty obnoxious, which is something you want when designing autonomous financial systems.
 One standout feature of the Move language is built-in Formal Verification.
 Adjacent to the code you can write specs for invariants which your code must preserve (i.e. this function should never be called by this type of account), and it can be checked during the development and build process.
 This is unique and powerful.

 ### Programming model
 The execution of the smart contract and scripts has some subtle but important safety features.
-By design what are referred to in other platforms as smart-contracts are in fact "modules" here.
+By design what are referred to in other platforms as smart contracts are in fact "modules" here.
 Users can publish modules, which any other module or transaction can import.
 This is important.
 The transactions are scripts.
-So compared to Ethereum, much of what happens in a smart contract, can actually be split into long lived code in a module, and transaction-scripts which can import from the module (and other modules).
+So compared to Ethereum, much of what happens in a smart contract, can actually be split into long-lived code in a module, and transaction-scripts which can import from the module (and other modules).
 This decoupling allows for powerful composability and reliability.
-The developer can evolve the application without necessarily needing to upgrade modules every time a new transaction use-case emerges.
+The developer can evolve the application without necessarily needing to upgrade modules every time a new transaction use case emerges.

 Modules can have "resources" bound to them.
 A resource can be thought of as an object in memory, but with restrictions: they can only be modified by the module that instantiated them, and are restricted in how they get created and transferred.
 Writing a non-fungible token is basically just instantiating one such structure, and something like a fungible token, can be done in a handful of lines of code.